Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Claim Everything You Can On Your Income Tax Return

-A good idea is to first track all of your medical expenses in your budget binder and to keep all of your receipts.
-I have a free printable for you those of you who want to track for ease of income tax return purposes.
+A good idea is to track all of your medical expenses in your budget binder and keep all your receipts.

-So claiming medical expenses on your income tax return is not just about you if you have others you are looking after.
+So, claiming medical expenses on your income tax return is not just about you if you have others you are looking after.

 Medical Expenses You Can Deduct On Your Income Tax Return